-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 In that case, a deputy responded and determined Cruz had knives and a BB gun.
 The information was forwarded to a school resource officer, police records show.
 It's unclear whether it was Peterson.
 That case is listed as under internal affairs investigation.

-In last year's incident, a caller warned in November that Cruz is collecting guns and knives, and wants to join the Army.
+In last year's incident, a caller warned in November that Cruz was collecting guns and knives, and wanted to join the Army.
 The caller said Cruz is suicidal and could be a "school shooter in the making," according to police records.

 The report says that at the time, officers did not write a report on the tip.
 Cruz was no longer living at the listed Parkland address and lived in Lake Worth, Florida, according to police records.
-The deputy referred the caller to the Palm Beach Sheriff's Office
+The deputy referred the caller to the Palm Beach Sheriff's Office.

-That case is also listed as under internal affairs investigation.
+That case is also listed as being under internal affairs investigation.
 The 21 other calls are listed as "no policy violation apparent."

 More questions on response

-More than a week after Cruz roamed the halls armed with an AR-15 rifle, shooting and killing, questions remain on whether law enforcement agencies could have done anything to prevent the massacre.
+More than a week after Cruz roamed the halls armed with an AR-15 style rifle, shooting and killing, questions remain on whether law enforcement agencies could have done anything to prevent the massacre.

 When gunfire broke out, Israel said, Peterson was in a different building, helping resolve an unidentified issue with another student.